JorgeLievano/github-actions-academind/README.md

 Controlling workflow and job execution
 1. Add and step at the end of the validate job that takes care of uploading the test resports only when any test failed.
+2. Optimize cache
+    - Add the node_modules directory to cache.
-2. Skip the install dependencies step if a compatible cache exists.
+    - Skip the install dependencies step if a compatible cache exists.
 3. Add a new job that prints the github context variable only if some other job failed.